jyang526843/ALDVC_doc/docs/source/pages/introduction.rst

 Some advantages of our ALDVC algorithm are highlighted below:
-    - [i] It is a fast algorithm using distributed parallel computing for a global nonconvex optimization.
+    - [i] It is a *fast* algorithm using *distributed parallel* computing for a global nonconvex optimization.
-    - [ii] Global kinematic compatibility is added as a global constraint in augmented Lagrangian form, and solved using the Alternating Direction Method of Multipliers (ADMM) scheme.
+    - [ii] *Global kinematic compatibility* is added as a global constraint in augmented Lagrangian form, and solved using the *Alternating Direction Method of Multipliers (ADMM)* scheme.
     - [iii] Both displacement fields and affine deformation gradients are computed at the same time.
     - [iv] Since global compatibility is enforced the user does not need to choose a specific displacement smoothing filters.
-    - [v] It works well with compressed images and can include adaptive mesh refinement :ref:`[6]`.
+    - [v] It works well with compressed images and can include *adaptive mesh* refinement :ref:`[6]`.
-    - [vi] It can solve an image sequence with multiple time frames 1.
+    - [vi] It can solve an image sequence with multiple time frames and handle large finite deformations.

-# .. include:: references.rst

-.. _Ref1: J Yang, L Hazlett, A.K.
+.. _[1]: J Yang, L Hazlett, A.K.
 Landauer, and C. Franck.
 Augmented Lagrangian Digital Volume Correlation.
 Experimental Mechanics, 2020.

 .. _Ref2:
 * J Yang and K Bhattacharya.
 Augmented Lagrangian Digital Image Correlation.
 Experimental Mechanics, 59:187-205, 2019.